Top 20 Texas Hold ‘em Books You Need To Read ASAP

 These are the main topics of this book, but Miller goes even further by breaking down how to play against each of these groups preflop, how to change your strategy postflop to win even more, and how to exploit their mistakes.

-On top of that, he explains how to profile your opponents so that you always know who you are up against, and that can be a turning point in your poker career.
+He also explains how to profile your opponents so that you always know who you’re up against, and that can be a turning point in your poker career.

 11. The Myth of Poker Talent – Alexander Fitzgerald